arangodb/arangodb/Documentation/Books/Manual/Foxx/Guides/LegacyMode.md

 When migrating from an older version of ArangoDB it is a good idea to migrate to ArangoDB 2.8 first for an easier upgrade path.

-Additionally please note the differences laid out in the chapter on [migrating from pre-2.8](../Migrating2x/Wayback.md) in the migration guide.
+Additionally, please note the differences laid out in the chapter on [migrating from pre-2.8](../Migrating2x/Wayback.md) in the migration guide.